 April is Fair Housing Month, a campaign brought to you by the US Department of Housing and Urban Development (HUD) and the National Fair Housing Alliance (NFHA).
 The goal is to educate the public and housing providers about their rights and responsibilities under the Fair Housing Act.
+In addition to being a nonprofit credit counseling agency, ACCC also provides reverse mortgage counseling.
 We’d like to do our part by posting a few Q & A sessions with ACCC’s Housing Counseling Manager, Scott Withiam.
 Take it away, Scott!

 For a refresher – Title VII of the Civil Rights Act was known as the Fair Housing Act, and it prohibited housing discrimination based on race, color, religion, or national origin.
 Over time, the Act has been amended to protect seven different classes.
 The seven protected classes, as they’re known, are race, color, religion, national origin, sex, handicap, and familial status.